2

 Goofy looking, yes, but still highly effective.

-These days NordicTrack has moved on.
-Now they’re mostly know for their hi-tech cardio machines.
+Anyway, these days NordicTrack has moved on and they’re mostly know for their hi-tech cardio machines.

 If you’re looking for HD touchscreens and workout streaming, this is a good brand to explore.

-Pretty much all of their machines are equipped with iFit capabilities (their streaming app), giving you access to instructor-led workouts if you so choose.
+Pretty much all of their machines are equipped with iFit capabilities (their streaming app), giving you access to instructor-led workouts, metric tracking, and automatic trainer control, if you so choose.

 Consoles aside, NordicTrack treadmills pack pretty impressive performance specs too.

-They aren’t quite as heavy-duty as the Sole and Spirit brands already mentioned, but you can easily get 4 horses under the hood and 2.5″ rollers.
+They aren’t quite as heavy-duty as the brands already mentioned, but you can expect 2.5 – 3.5 CHP motors and 20″ x 60″ running surfaces.

 And NordicTrack’s Incline Trainers can reach inclines as high as 40%, for those looking to hit some serious slopes.